News

 Sizes, price and availability

-The FYNIX comes in 3, 4 and 5 square metre sizes, with launch pricing from 679 euros.
+The FYNIX comes in 3, 4 and 5 square metre sizes and sits in the mid-range tier.
+Sroka set their own price per market rather than converting from one currency, so what you pay depends on where you buy more than it does with most brands.
 Preorders are open now at srokacompany.com, with shipping starting on 25 June 2026.

 Bruno Sroka summed up the design goal in the launch materials: “The idea with this product is really to make the practice more natural, more fluid, so that everyone can focus on what they feel and not on what they have to manage.”